“Why is the cost of my car insurance increasing when I have no tickets, no accidents, and my car gets older each year?”

 Increasing Medical Costs – Auto accidents frequently involve injuries.
 These injuries are paid for through your liability coverage, uninsured motorist coverage, and personal injury protection.
 As the cost of medical care increases; auto insurance rates will also be impacted.

 Increasing Cost to Repair Vehicles – According to a study by CarMD.com, the cost of vehicle repairs increased by 10% in 2012.
 Vehicles are also being manufactured with increased capabilities and technology such as navigation systems; which are costly to replace.
-With the increase expense to repair vehicles, the cost of insurance will also increase.
+With the increased expense to repair vehicles, the cost of insurance will also increase.

 Increased Cost for Legal – Auto accidents are resulting in more and more liability lawsuits.
 The demand for legal counsel and the cost of legal counsel are also on the rise, impacting auto insurance rates.